OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Next, consider the brew and the bean.
 Paper-filtered drip or pour-over tends to be gentler than unfiltered methods, and diluted cold brew often lands smoother on days when your stomach is fussy or sleep is fragile.
 If reflux, jitters, or sleep issues are creeping in, switch to low-acid decaf or half-caff for a bit—keep the aroma and comfort without the “edge.”
 If you’re using inhaled or nebulized aminoglycosides for lung infections, treat coffee like you would before a workout: small, steady, and hydrated, never a giant chug.

-Consistency is your quiet superpower.
-Aminoglycoside dosing is sometimes timed around peak and trough levels; keeping a predictable caffeine routine helps your care team read those labs against a stable background.
-If your clinician schedules blood work, avoid unusually large or late coffee the day before so results reflect real life, not a one-off spike.
+Consistency is your quiet superpower here.
+Aminoglycoside dosing is sometimes timed around peak and trough levels, and keeping your caffeine routine predictable helps your care team read those labs against a stable background.
+In plain English: the more “same-ish” your coffee pattern is, the easier it is to tell what’s coming from the antibiotic, what’s coming from your body, and what’s just a random caffeine swing.
+If your clinician schedules blood work, try to avoid unusually large or late coffee the day before so results reflect real life—not a one-off spike.
+A practical way to keep portions honest is to use a smaller, fixed-capacity mug or measure once and stop there; even a simple insulated cup like the Stanley AeroLight Transit Bottle makes “one modest serving” feel satisfying instead of skimpy.

 Below is a quick, at-a-glance table for common aminoglycosides.
 It shows how coffee may feel with each, practical tweaks, a simple timing nudge, and a “safest beans” pick centered on low-acid/decaf or half-caff profiles.